krasserm/krasserm.github.io/stories.md

 My first contact with machine learning dates back to 1999 where I worked on [ab-initio protein structure prediction](https://en.wikipedia.org/wiki/De_novo_protein_structure_prediction).
-I derived [statistical potentials](https://en.wikipedia.org/wiki/Statistical_potential) i.e. *potentials of mean force* (PMFs) from structures in the [Protein Data Bank](http://www.wwpdb.org/) and used them as energy function to be minimized during protein folding simulations.
+I derived [statistical potentials](https://en.wikipedia.org/wiki/Statistical_potential) i.e. *potentials of mean force* (PMFs) from structures in the [Protein Data Bank](http://www.wwpdb.org/) and used them as energy functions to be minimized during protein folding simulations.
 These simulations followed a simulated annealing approach combined with other probabilistic methods to avoid local minima.
 My work extended previous work on protein backbone-atom PMFs to all-atom PMFs with promising initial results in protein structure prediction accuracy.